Wobblyyyy/Pathfinder2/README.md

 as "Pathfinder," is an efficient and expansive library written in Java, making use of the Java [JDK version 11](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).

+## Documentation Style
+Okay.
+I'm gonna be real with you.
+Although yes, I could type out all of the documentation for this project exactly as I would if I was to hand in an AP Literature essay, I'm not going to.
+A lot of the text available surrounding the Pathfinder project is not meant to be taken literally.
+There's quite a bit of sarcasm.
+And quite a few terrible jokes.
+I'm putting this out here so we're all on the same page here.

 ## Quickstart
 Tired of reading?
 Don't want to do much more if it?
 Well...
 I hate to be the one to tell you this... but that sucks for you, now doesn't it?
 Pathfinder is a gigantic library, (not really gigantic, but cool words make the